rlump/stock_info_client/README.md

 their ticker symbol.
 Clicking on a company in the list presents a thirty day price history.

+The program must be run in conjuction with its companion stock_info server.

 ## Prerequisites

 You will need the following things properly installed on your computer.